 The villain Charles Muntz is named after Charles Mintz, the Universal Pictures executive who in 1928 stole Walt Disney's production rights to his highly-successful "Oswald the Lucky Rabbit" cartoon series.
 This led Walt Disney to create Mickey Mouse, who soon eclipsed Oswald in popularity.

 About halfway through the film, Carl and Russell are trying to put up a tent.
 Carl is surprised that Russell, with all his badges, never put up a tent before.
 When he asks Russell why he didn't ask his dad for help, Russell reveals (albeit indirectly) that his parents are divorced (during the conversation where Russell says "Phyllis isn't my mom").
-This is the first time in a Disney full-length animated feature where divorce is even hinted at as being a reason for a character having a single parent (most of Disney's single parents are assumed to be widowed).
+This is the first time in a Disney full-length animated feature where divorce is even hinted at as being a reason for a character having a single parent (most of Disney's single parents are assumed to be widowed or divorced).

 All characters are based upon circles and rectangles, except for the villains who are triangles.
 Not only are Carl and Ellie based on squares and circles, but objects around them are based on their shapes, like their chairs and picture frames.
 When they both appear in a photograph, the frame is both circle and square.